 Scott Ferrenberg was a staff research associate with the Alpine Treeline Warming Experiment.
 He completed his PhD at the University of Colorado, Boulder and is now an Assistant Professor at University of New Mexico.

-Gina Radieve was a research associate in the lab and is now working for the California Department of Fish and Game in Sacramento.
+Gina Radieve was a research associate in the lab and is now working for the California Department of Water Resources.